robenkleene/robenkleene.github.io/_posts/2019-04-04-apple-cloud-first-workflows.md

 I'm not sure this is as big an issue as Speirs thinks it is.
 Or to clarify, I think Apple actually does want to be great at this[^iwork], but it isn't in their DNA and never has been.
 A big priority for online collaboration is a consistent cross-platform experience, and Apple has never been great at cross-platform applications (or at web applications).

 My biggest gripe with Apple's current direction is they are failing at *what they were once great at*: Pro applications.
-Here their strategy goes from entirely absent, with no Apple Pro applications on the iPad *Pro*, to clueless, by prioritizing consumer-iOS features on macOS (their only pro platform), to border-line malicious, by letting platform-distinguishing pro features (like [AppleScript](https://daringfireball.net/linked/2016/11/16/sal-soghoian)) die on the vine.
+Here their strategy goes from entirely absent, with no Apple Pro applications on the iPad *Pro*, to clueless, by prioritizing consumer iOS features on macOS (their only pro platform), to border-line malicious, by letting platform-distinguishing pro features (like [AppleScript](https://daringfireball.net/linked/2016/11/16/sal-soghoian)) die on the vine.

 This is really focused on Fraser's second tweet.
 I think Apple should be *doubling down* on "people who mostly work alone or in very small groups".
-Those people cater to Apple's strengths: They need high-quality, powerful hardware and software.
+Catering to these people plays to Apple's strengths: They need high-quality, powerful hardware and software.
 It would be great if Apple was more competitive with their cloud-first workflows, but that just isn't one of Apple's core competencies.
 Apple seems to be failing pro users out of spite.

 * * *